How to Start an LLC in Arkansas? | In 6 Easy Steps

 Arkansas allows professional LLC formation for licensed professionals such as doctors, attorneys, and accountants.

 PLLCs provide liability protection for members while allowing them to practice their respective professions.
 Individuals seeking to establish a professional practice in Arkansas can form a PLLC to meet the state's legal requirements.

 Arkansas recognizes Single-Member LLCs.
 Single-member LLCs provide limited liability protection for the owner and are recognized as legitimate business entities in Arkansas.

 To register a single-member LLC, you must file the Arkansas LLC formation application with the Arkansas Secretary of State and create an operating Agreement even though you are the only LLC member.

 How Do I Pay Arkansas Franchise Tax?

 To pay Arkansas franchise tax, you can either fill in the franchise tax form online or file it by mail.
 Both the online form and the mail-in option can be accessed on the Arkansas Department of Finance and Administration website.

 How Do You Find Out Who Owns a Limited Liability Company in Arkansas?

-However, suppose you are new to the business world and this seems overwhelming, it may be best for you to seek legal advice from an attorney or a company like ZenBusiness with vast experience in forming companies.
+However, suppose you are new to the business world, and this seems overwhelming.
+In that case, it may be best for you to seek legal advice from an attorney or a company like ZenBusiness, with vast experience forming companies.

 It becomes handy, especially with the operating agreement and other vital documents.